iamthebestcodeer/nchat2/WARP.md

 - `src/components/ui` contains reusable UI primitives (buttons, inputs, dialogs, dropdowns, alert dialogs, etc.), largely following the shadcn/Radix-style composition.
 These components are consumed throughout the app (`@/components/ui/*`).
 - `src/components/dashboard` implements dashboard-specific UI:
-  - `new-project-dialog.tsx` – modal for creating a new project, wired to `createProject` and navigation to the new project's page.
+-  - `new-project-dialog.tsx` – modal for creating a new project, wired to `createProject` and navigation to the new project's page.
+Preset tiles are implemented as semantic `<button>` elements with `aria-pressed` for the selected state and visible `:focus-visible` styles for keyboard users.
-  - `settings-modal.tsx` – global settings surface used from the home page header.
+-  - `settings-modal.tsx` – global settings surface used from the home page header.
 - `src/components/canvas`, `src/components/brush`, `src/components/layers`, and `src/components/toolbar` encapsulate the drawing experience for a single project:
   - Canvas rendering, pointer event handling, and delegation to `useDrawingStore` actions.
   - Layer list UI and interactions, including visibility toggles and reordering.